 When the Referee System Initialization Period is left with 5 seconds, a clear countdown sound effect and live animation will be played.
-At this time, the participant will not respond to control commands from robots (including Custom Controllers).
+At this time, the player's client will not respond to control commands from robots (including Custom Controllers).
 Once the countdown finishes, the keyboard is unlocked and the competition starts.